-In this course, students will learn to identify the key artists, as well as the central themes – from technology to globalism – addressed in contemporary art.
-Students will learn to evaluate how market forces such as galleries, art fairs, auction houses, and museums determine which artists are considered important, as well as how this dynamic is being altered by the rise of online art markets.
-Students will come away from this course feeling confident in their knowledge of art world trends and having boosted skills of visual literacy and understanding.
+This course will focus on identifying the key artists, as well as the central themes – from technology to globalism – addressed in contemporary art, featuring exclusive video interviews with artists Shirin Neshat, the Guerrilla Girls, and Martine Gutierrez (among others).
+With an emphasis on evaluating how market forces such as galleries, art fairs, auction houses, and museums determine which artists are considered important, course participants are encouraged to explore how this dynamic is being altered by the rise of online art markets.
+This course aims to equip participants with confidence in their knowledge of art world trends and boosted skills of visual literacy and understanding.

 Adjunct Faculty, Online